aditbaru00/app_liburan_kelompok_1/README.md

-# app_liburan
+# app_liburan_kel_1
-the properties in this repository are only for campus assignments
+The properties in this repository are only for campus assignments